-- the company in which the equity shares are held, acquired any asset during the continuous three-year period immediately before the disposal; and - rentals in respect of that asset were paid or payable to a person other than the company for the use of that asset while that asset was held by that company during the three-year period.
+- that company acquired any asset during the period of three years immediately prior to that receipt or accrual; and - rentals in respect of that asset were paid or payable to a person other than the company for the use of that asset while that asset was held by that company during the three-year period.

-Example 4 - Bare dominium scheme [section 9C(3)(b)]
+Example 5 - Bare dominium scheme [section 9C(3)(b)]

 K has owned all the equity shares in XYZ (Pty) Ltd (XYZ) for five years.
 At the beginning of year 5 XYZ purchased the bare dominium in a luxury flat for R2 million, fully funded by a mortgage bond.
 The seller of the flat retained the lease rights for ten years.
 XYZ's other assets comprise share investments and cash worth R4 million, funded by a shareholder's loan account.
 The bare dominium has a market value at the end of year 5 of R3,5 million.
-K sells the shares in XYZ at the end of year 5 for R1,5 million and cedes the loan account for its face value of R4 million.
+K sold the shares in XYZ at the end of year 5 for R1,5 million and ceded the loan account for its face value of R4 million.

 K is a connected person in relation to XYZ.
 Section 9C(3)(a) does not apply because R4 million of XYZ's assets of R7,5 million comprise untainted assets.
-However, section 9C(3)(b) applies because the bare dominium was acquired within three continuous years of the date of disposal of the shares and the lease rentals were receivable by a person other than XYZ.
-Section 9C(2) will, therefore, not apply when K disposes of the shares in XYZ.
+However, section 9C(3)(b) applies because the bare dominium was acquired within three years of the receipt or accrual in respect of the shares and the lease rentals were receivable by a person other than XYZ.
+Section 9C(2) therefore did not apply when K disposed of the shares in XYZ.
 The capital or revenue nature of the amount derived on disposal of the shares must be determined by applying the principles laid down by case law.

-8. Securities-lending arrangements [section 9C(4)]
+8. Securities lending arrangements [section 9C(4)]